 As I was waiting to board I heard the final call for the flight to St. Louis.
 Gate 151.
 Right where I had been standing.
 I was relieved.
 You weren’t lost and confused after all.
 Good for you.

 I flew Turkish Airlines.
-The flight attendants wear smart red caps as part of their uniform.
+The flight attendants wear smart red caps.
 Only for boarding though, not for service.
 They’re just welcome caps.

 I could have sworn the guy next to me ordered cherry juice.
 “Did he just say cherry juice?”
 I thought.
 I looked around.
 Everyone was drinking wine.
 Maybe he said sherry.
 Sherry, please.